Brayton Laster: ARCA Menards Series East

 In 2023, Laster made his ARCA Menards Series East debut in the Music City 200 at the Nashville Fairgrounds Speedway driving for Fast Track Racing.
 A fuel pressure issue would sideline him and he would ultimately finish 14th.
 Later in the year, he would also makes starts in the ARCA/ARCA East combination races at Iowa Speedway and Indianapolis Raceway Park.
 In 2024, Laster's only East start came at the Indianapolis Raceway park combination race, where he finished 19th driving for Wayne Peterson Racing.

 ARCA Menards Series West

 In 2024, Laster made his ARCA Menards Series West debut in the General Tire 150 ARCA/ARCA West combination race, driving for Fast Track Racing.
 He started 35th and finished 37th after retiring from the event after seventeen laps.

 Craftsman Truck Series

 On April 28, 2022, it was announced that Laster would make his NASCAR Camping World Truck Series debut in the Clean Harbors 150 at Knoxville with Reaume Brothers Racing.
 He would start the race 31st and finish 27th.

 Other racing

-On November 18, 2025, it was revealed that Laster will attempt to race in the 2026 Chili Bowl Nationals with Zach Boden Racing.
+On November 18, 2025, it was revealed that Laster would attempt to race in the 2026 Chili Bowl Nationals with Zach Boden Racing.